Creating a Carpet of Colorful Spring Blooms

-One of the best ways to create an impressive display of spring color without a lot of work is to plant bulbs that will multiply and rebloom year after year.
-Good candidates for naturalizing include daffodils, crocus, scilla, chionodoxa, snowdrops and some types of alliums.
-All are carefree plants that can fend for themselves with little or no attention.
-Planted once, they will come back each spring in greater numbers.
-Just a few hundred bulbs can quickly become thousands.
+One of the best ways to get an impressive display of spring flowers -- without a lot of work -- is to plant bulbs that will multiply and re-bloom year after year.
+Good candidates include daffodils, crocus, scilla, chionodoxa, snowdrops and some types of alliums.
+All of these carefree bulbs can fend for themselves with little or no attention.
+As the bulbs settle in and begin to naturalize, a few hundred blooms can become thousands.